twozach2/osrs-flip-advisor/runelite-plugin/README.md

 - Open your web browser and go to: <http://localhost:4173>
   You should see the OSRS Flip Advisor dashboard.
 That means the helper is running. 🎉
+- On a brand-new install, the dashboard may open before it has enough market history to fill the eight GE slots.
+Wait until the top-right status says **Updated** and the **History samples** card starts increasing.
+If **Fill empty slots** says it cannot find enough historical markets, leave the server running for a while and refresh.
+You can also temporarily uncheck **Historical targets only** if you want live-spread fallback ideas while the local history builds.

 ## 6. Get your secret token (do this once)